hobrien/AgaricalesGenomics/README.md

 Scripts
 -------
--AssembleGenomes.bash (AbySS assembly, Augustus gene prediction, Exonerate)
+-AssembleGenomes.bash (AbySS assembly and trimming where necessary)

 -Blobology.bash (maps reads to contigs, then plots GC vs. coverage and colour codes by blast hit)

 -CountGaps.py (Calculates the percentage of gap characters for each sequence in an alignment)

+-ExtractHomologs.bash (Augustus gene prediction plus blastp, Exonerate)

 -ExtractSeqs.py (Extracts sequences belonging to the specified species from a datafile and writes each to a separate file)

 -RunNeedle.bash (aligns Augustus/Exonerate homologs to references and selects highest scoring homolog)

+-translate.pl (translate DNA sequences into AA sequences)

 Datasets
 --------